daretechie/verimantle/COMPETITIVE_LANDSCAPE.md

 While the market is fighting over *who has the best Python Framework*, we are solving the **Enterprise Infrastructure Crisis**:

 > *"I have 1,000 AutoGen agents.
-How do I stop them from spending $1M in api credits, DDoSing my database, or leaking PII, without rewriting them all?"*
+How do I stop them from spending $1M in API credits, DDoSing my database, or leaking PII, without rewriting them all?"*

 **Answer:** You don't rewrite them.
 You run them on **VeriMantle**.

+And now, we've solved the problem **no one else has touched**:

+> *"How do my agents pay each other for services?
+How do I set spending limits?
+How do I prevent runaway costs?"*

+**Answer:** **Treasury** — atomic transfers, spending budgets, micropayment aggregation.

 *   **We are not an Agent Framework.**
 *   **We are the Kernel (Linux) for the Agentic Age.**
+*   **We are the only platform with native agent-to-agent payments.**

 ---

 **Strategic Verdict:**
 Move forward immediately.
 The "Unified Bio-Digital Kernel" (Rust+WASM+ONNX) has **Zero Direct Competitors**.
+Treasury gives us a **Blue Ocean** that Visa, Stripe, and Coinbase are all chasing but haven't cracked.